Introduction

 Part 8: Putting It All Together

-We've talked about modules, boundaries, layers, and tests.
-But how does it actually become a running application?
+We've covered modules, boundaries, data isolation, communication, errors, and testing.
+How does it actually become a running application?

 The good news: it's simpler than you might expect.
 One application module pulls in the implementations, Spring wires them together, and you deploy a single JAR.